jbcodeforce/ML-studies/docs/genAI/cohere.md

 ### Command-R

-A LLM to support enterprise deployments using:
+A LLM optimized for long-context task, and to support enterprise deployments using:

 * Advanced Retrieval Augmented Generation with citation to reduce hallucinations
 * 128K context length
 * Multilingual coverage in 10 key languages to support global business operations
-* Tool Use to automate sophisticated business processes
+* Tool Use to automate sophisticated business processes using single-step tool or multi-step tool like an agent

 ### Embed

+Embeddings can be used for estimating semantic similarity between two texts, choosing a sentence which is most likely to follow another sentence, or categorizing user feedback.
 Embed improves the accuracy of search, classification, clustering, and RAG results.
+Cohere embedding associates each word with a vector of length 4096.
+It supports more than 100 languages.

 ### Rerank

+Rerank models sort text inputs by semantic relevance to a specified query.
+They are often used to sort search results returned from an existing search solution.
 Rerank is used to inject the intelligence of a language model into an existing search system.

 ## References